Washington Redskins Logo

 Washington Redskins Logo History

-Although the brand logo has undergone several cardinal changes over almost a 90-year history, visually, it has always remained within the Indian theme.
+Although the brand logo has undergone several changes over its nearly 90-year history, it has visually remained within an Indian theme.
 The franchise’s official colors are brown, yellow, white, burgundy, and black.
 At the same time, not all of them are present in each version of graphic symbolism.

 What is Washington Redskins?

 The Washington Redskins was the previous name of the Washington Football Team, a member of the NFC East.
-The franchise, provided by the Washington Metropolitan Area, was renamed in 2020.
+The franchise, provided by the Washington Metropolitan Area Transit Authority, was renamed in 2020.
 It is one of the top leaders in the National Football League, with over 600 wins.

 1932